raphaelbadawi/filliere-tt/README.md

 You can also automate the deployment by setting up git jobs on events like push tags * to copy an updated code base to the host and to run shell commands as well.

-# Dev
+# Development

-# Frontend
+## Frontend

 It's a NextJS front.
 Please refer to the [NextJS documentation](https://nextjs.org/docs).

 Utility functions are in the utils folders, reusable components in the components folder, pages in the app folder and external services in the services folder.

 Look at the [Strapi user documentation](https://docs.strapi.io/user-docs/intro) to make API calls to the backend.
-You can refer to the API schema definitions in JSON format in the /back/src/api folder
+You can refer to the API schema definitions in JSON format in the ./back/src/api folder

-# Backend
+## Backend

 It's a Strapi backend.
 It has not been tweaked (yet) and is versioned mainly for the automigration of schemas.